Admission Requirements | AGM University

 General Requirements:

-The applicant must submit 1) an application for admission and 2) an official transcript providing evidence of an earned master’s degree with a minimum cumulative grade point average (CGPA) of 3.30.
-The applicant must also submit the following documents to the School Dean for admission consideration, 1) an Essay and 2) an updated curriculum vitae (CV) or resume.
+The applicant must submit 1) an application for admission and 2) an official transcript of credits providing evidence of an earned master’s degree with a minimum cumulative grade point average (CGPA) of 3.30.
+The applicant must also submit the following documents to the Department Director for admission consideration 1) an Essay and 2) an updated curriculum vitae (CV) or resume.

-• Evidence of previous credits, courses or studies documenting graduation with a master’s degree from an accredited post-secondary educational institution and earned CGPA.
+• Official Transcripts of Credits documenting graduation with a master's degree from an accredited postsecondary educational institution and earned CGPA.

 Applicants seeking admission to doctoral programs must meet the following guidelines to complete the doctoral student enrollment process:

-• AGMU must receive official transcripts from post-secondary institutions within 45 calendar days from the beginning of the term to complete the student file.
+• AGMU must receive the official transcripts of credits from post-secondary institutions within 30 calendar days from the beginning of the term to complete the student file.
 Failure to meet this deadline may result in the cancellation of the student’s enrollment and admission.

-1. The university reserves the right to restrict the size of enrollment in select programs based on limited facilities and other institutional factors.
+1. AGMU reserves the right to restrict the size of enrollment in selected programs based on limited facilities and other institutional factors.

-2. The university reserves the right to deny or rescind admission to any applicant/student whose record of behavior indicates that they would disrupt the orderly process/enrollment of the university's programs or would interfere with the rights and privileges of other students, including the falsification of the admissions application and/or the submission of fraudulent documents.
+2. AGMU reserves the right to deny or rescind admission to any applicant, which can include the falsification of the admission's application and/or the submission of fraudulent documents.

 Further details of the admission requirements can be found in the Catalog.